‘Criccieth is a small town in Snowdonia in North Wales and sits around 5 miles to the west of Porthmadog, on the Llyn Peninsula’

 It is also known as ‘The Pearl of Wales on the Shores of Snowdonia, although Criccieth is slightly easier for me to remember.
-As with many other seaside towns in North Wales, it is very popular with visitors and has a range of beautiful old B&Bs and hotels running with views of the Irish Sea.
+As with many other seaside towns in North Wales, it is very popular holiday destination with visitors and has a range of beautiful old B&Bs and hotels running with views of the Irish Sea.
 Criccieth has a resident population of around 1,700 people, but this can swell considerably during the summer months.

 If you have some time to spend in town, this is a quick guide on what to see and do.

 At the Porthmadog end of the town is the Memorial Hall, which is famous for having its foundation stone laid by local lad, David Lloyd George.
 For anyone not familiar with British politics, Lloyd George held the post of Chancellor of the Exchequer before becoming Prime Minister from 1916 – 1922.
 The hall is well used for community entertainment and features heavily in the annual Criccieth Festival, held each June in various venues throughout the town.

 It would be wrong not to include it, even just from the standpoint of the views it fords across the sea (and across the town).
 Although the Castle itself is largely in ruins (in comparison to its neighbouring castles), it does look utterly spectacular as you approach it sitting on top of the hill, jutting out across the water.
 The site is run by Cadw and prices are fairly reasonable, given there’s not a great deal of the structure left to walk around.
 It’s worth the entrance fee for the view, though.